 You'll also be able to see nearby islands such as Magic Island, Crystal Cove Island, Crocodile Island, and Carabao Island.
 This exhilarating activity is a welcome deviation from the usual water activities in Boracay.

-If you're up for some relaxing time, one of the highly recommended things is to soak in the stunning sights during a sunset yacht cruise escapade.
+If you're up for some relaxing time, one of the highly recommended things is to soak in the stunning sights during a sunset Boracay yacht boat tour.

 You'll be treated to a spectacular island view while eating a luxurious dinner and drinking wine.
 It's a romantic type of activity for couples and families wanting to spend some time with Boracay's scenery as the backdrop.